 Use a referencing style that is in line with basic conventions in the economics literature.
 Always quote within a work using the same method.
-The Chair recommends the Harvard citation style (see information sheet "Citation according to the Harvard system").
-All sources that you have quoted in the text must appear in the reference list.
-Everything that you have only read but not quoted in the text must NOT appear in the reference list.
+The Chair recommends the in-text author-year citation style (see, for example, information sheet "Citation according to the Harvard system").
+All sources that you have cited in the text must appear in the reference list.
+Everything that you have only read but not cited in the text must NOT appear in the reference list.